 You can also monitor their workload and create calendars to help you manage team members’ hours, knowing when they’re going to be out, so you can plan.
 It also helps with tracking other resources and their costs, such as construction equipment rentals to keep your projects on budget.

 Another way to manage your team’s hours is through timesheets.
 No matter where your team is located, either onsite or in the office, they can update their timesheets fast.
 They submit in seconds, and managers can easily review and approve all with a keystroke.
 And you can notify them that timesheets are due with automated emails.

-Not only your team, but the many vendors you employ on a construction project can be managed anywhere and at any time, with the cloud-based construction project management software from ProjectManager.
-They can send updates while in the field and you can monitor their progress, track costs and performance.
+Not only your team but the many vendors you employ on a construction project can be managed anywhere and at any time, with the cloud-based construction project management software from ProjectManager.
+They can send updates while in the field and you can monitor their progress and track costs and performance.

 Construction management software from ProjectManager is cloud-based and gives you unlimited file storage for all your documents, and there are even more documents in a construction project than the already paper-heavy regular project.
 You can then attach those files as needed to any communication or even task, and track updates to the documents.

 When looking into how to break down construction project management into types of projects, one must go to the source.
 There are three types of construction, in general, and they are buildings, infrastructure and industrial.
 The distinction can be further divided into residential and nonresidential.

 From the three general types of construction, seven subsets can be listed.